 Additionally, they’ll create traction that you can show to your potential investors.

-By viewing and analyzing data from customers that are already using your product, you should be able to confirm whether you’ve defined your target audience correctly or if it’s time to pivot.
+By viewing and analyzing data from customers who are already using your product, you should be able to confirm whether you’ve defined your target audience correctly or if it’s time to pivot.

 When not to build an MVP